Apply for a Criminal Record Check and Processing Policies

 - Credit card information must not be e-mailed.
 Mail or fax the completed Application for Pre-Authorized Credit Card Usage.

-If you are using the Online Service to submit a Criminal Record Check – payment is made by credit card (Visa or Mastercard) or draw down account.
+If you are using the new applicant based Online Service to submit a Criminal Record Check – payment is made by credit card (Visa or Mastercard).
+If you are using the BCeID online service, you may pay by credit card (Visa or Mastercard) or draw down account.
 See Online Service page for more information.

 Payment Exception – Fee Waiver

 The Criminal Records Review Act allows for the Registrar to waive the fee if it is deemed in the public interest.
-The only individuals considered for a fee waiver are children aged 12-18 years (inclusive) in residence at a child care facility, or adult care facility licensed under the Community Care and Assisted Living Act, or students enrolled at a B.C. high school on work experience arranged through the school.
+The only individuals considered for a fee waiver are children aged 12-18 years (inclusive) in residence at a child care facility, or adult care facility licensed under the Community Care and Assisted Living Act.